Kunstmaan/hyperledger-fabric-chaincode-dev-setup/README.md

 5. Live adding of new chaincodes
 6. Add documentation for node.js api options `dockerFile` and `chaincodeDestination` (put options inside a table + use 1 code example)
 7. Document structure of a chaincode package.json file (name and hf-dev-channel)
+8. Before installing npm packages, check if the folders exists